 Finding a company with experience can be challenging, but it’s well worth the effort because they have researched what works best for press release distribution.

-You’ll need to know how many emails you want them sending per day, so make sure you give yourself enough time before the election so that they can get started early enough.
-The more people who hear about you through your press releases, the better chance you have of winning!
+You’ll need to know how many emails you want them to send per day, so make sure you give yourself enough time before the election so that they can get started early enough.
+The more people who hear about you through your press releases, the better your chance of winning!

 What is Political Press Release Distribution?